Thursday, May 24, 2012

 When selecting a good mango you should take advantage of your senses.
 The fruit should be uniformly firm to the touch with no soft spots or visible bruises.
 When completely ripe, the yellow varieties will be a uniform yellowish red color with no remaining green

 areas, while the green varieties will retain some green, with a purplish coloring indicating it's level of ripeness.
 For those that prefer a slightly tart Mango, the color does not need to be uniform from the stem to the flower end of the fruit, even the green coloring can provide a wonderful sweet surprise!
-The red blush on some varieties is due to direct exposure to sunlight and may not be a factor in the quality or ripeness of the fruit, so one has to learn which varieties suit them best.
+The red blush on some varieties is due to direct exposure to sunlight and may not be a factor in the quality or ripeness of the fruit, so one has to learn which varieties suit them best and not just depend on color to pick the best mango.
 An important sense to engage when picking the perfect mango is the sense of smell.
 A ripe mango has a full, sweet fragrance easily indicating its readiness for consumption.
 Keep in mind that most tropical fruits, mangos included, can discolor and lose much of its flavor if refrigerated, so it is recommended to keep them at room temperature.

 Most people would likely consume more mangos if they were not so difficult to